2021-22 Catalog (Archived Catalog)

 Sauk Valley Community College provides a wide range of learning opportunities to meet the various educational needs of students from diverse backgrounds.
 Sauk is an open enrollment institution and welcomes all who may benefit from its courses and programs of study.

 The College has tailored its instruction to serve those with a high school diploma or its equivalent.
-The College may, at its discretion, permit persons in high school who are under the age of 18 who meet established criteria and have permission from appropriate high school personnel, parents/guardians, and Sauk personnel to enroll at SVCC.
+The College may, at its discretion, permit persons of high school age who meet established criteria and have permission from appropriate high school personnel, parents/guardians, and Sauk personnel to enroll at SVCC.
 (See Dual Credit/ Enrollment students.)

-The College reserves the right to limit enrollment because of space or budget restrictions, to establish selective admission requirements, and to give preference to residents of the District.
+The College reserves the right to limit enrollment due to space or budget restrictions and to establish selective admission requirements, The College also reserves the right to give preference to residents of the District.

 Baccalaureate Transfer Programs (A.A., A.S., A.E.S., and A.F.A.)

 Illinois Public Act 86-0954 specifies that 15 units of high school coursework or the equivalent be required for admission to community college transfer programs.
 Students interested in transfer programs at SVCC should satisfactorily complete, while in high school, a college preparatory curriculum to include:

 - Four years of English (emphasizing written and oral communications, and literature).